project-codeflare/mcad/README.md

 ```sh
 make manifests
 ```

+**NOTE:** Run `make --help` for more information on all potential `make` targets

 ## Running tests locally

-Make sure Kind and Helmv3 are installed on uour laptop.
-To run kuttl tests lically use command:
+Make sure Kind and Helm v3 are installed on your laptop.
+To run kuttl tests locally use command:

 ```sh
 sh hack/run-e2e-kind.sh <image-name> <image-tag>
 ```

-**NOTE:** Run `make --help` for more information on all potential `make` targets

 ## License